Acting Philadelphia Health Commissioner Would 'Love To Meet With' Unvaccinated Phillies As COVID Cases Continue To Rise

 Philadelphia also has a growing number of breakthrough cases.
 Of the 750,000 people who are fully vaccinated, 739 contracted the virus anyway.
 That represents just over 1% of all cases.
 Sixty-six were hospitalized and 12 people died.

 “I’m much more concerned among the number of cases we will still see in people who are not fully vaccinated,” Bettigole said.
-“The thing to know though about those breakthrough cases is the vast majority of them are very mild.”READ MORE: Open For Business: Spring House Travel Ready To Make Travelers' Dreams Come True After Difficult Year
+“The thing to know though about those breakthrough cases is the vast majority of them are very mild.”READ MORE: Brotherly Love: MyWIC Day Camp Helping Break Down Barriers In Male-Dominated Construction Industry

 Bettigole also offered some encouragement to the Phillies players who aren’t vaccinated, including Alec Bohm.